 Unlike some other forms of dementia, Alzheimer's disease is both progressive and incurable.
 And, as stated before, symptoms may become severe before a diagnosis is made because of the slow progression of the disease.
 A doctor will use a person's symptoms, mental evaluations, medical history, blood tests, as well as imaging tests to make a diagnosis.
 Though there is no cure, people with Alzheimer's can receive treatment options to help manage the disease's symptoms.
 These treatments can include medications for behavioral changes, memory loss, and depression, as well as remedies that aim to increase functionality within the brain.
 Though Alzheimer's disease cannot be cured, treatment is aimed at increasing the quality of life of the patient.

 Education is key in diagnosing and treating dementia and Alzheimer's disease in seniors.
 If you believe your senior loved one may be in the throes of dementia, it is essential to seek the help of a medical professional as soon as possible.
 With proper care, seniors with dementia and Alzheimer's can live happy and fulfilling lives.
-Contact our senior care experts at Senior Caring Service to find out more about providing your senior loved one with the care they deserve!
+Contact a Caring team near you to find out more about providing your senior loved one with the care they deserve!